Common SEO MistakeUpdated: November 9, 2025By Tong

 Key On-Page Elements You Might Be Missing

-Meta Descriptions: While not a direct ranking factor, a well-written meta description acts as ad copy in the SERPs.
+• Search Snippets: While not a direct ranking factor, a well-written search summary acts as ad copy in the SERPs.
 It drastically impacts click-through rate (CTR), which is a ranking signal.

-Image SEO & Alt Text: Every image should have descriptive alt text.
+• Image SEO & Alt Text: Every image should have descriptive alt text.
 This helps visually impaired users and gives Google another contextual clue about your page's topic.
-Filenames should also be descriptive (e.g.,
+Filenames should also be descriptive (e.g., seo-content-traps-diagram.jpg).
+This is a detail professional seo content services should handle.

 Your On-Page Optimization Checklist